Explore Christ’s first advent and consider how his role and mission still encourages Christians today.

 Rejoice!
 Rejoice!
 Emmanuel

-Shall come to thee, O Israel.
+Shall come to thee, O Israel

 Annette Gulick and her husband Tim work with OC International to provide resources and training for people working with emerging generations around the world.
+Her latest book Aligned: Flourishing in a World of Choice is available on Amazon.

 O come, all ye faithful, joyful and triumphant!

-O come ye, O come ye to Bethlehem!
+O come ye, o come ye to Bethlehem!

-Come and behold him, born the King of angels…
+Come and behold him, born the King of angels!

 O come let us adore him, Christ, the Lord!

-In the ancient world, politics and religion were merged in a dramatic, integral way, and this actually had implications for ethics, because the king… is supposed to be a model of virtue…. what God has given to us, what the prophets were anticipating … is a ruler, a political ruler, a king who models for us how to live in this world, who shows true piety, true devotion, a true ethic…
+In the ancient world, politics and religion were merged in a dramatic, integral way, and this actually had implications for ethics, because the king … is supposed to be a model of virtue… What God has given to us, what the prophets were anticipating … is a ruler, a political ruler, a king who models for us how to live in this world, who shows true piety, true devotion, a true ethic…

 Forum 1, Kingdom & Covenant in the New Testament: Why Study New Testament Theology

 When Jesus comes he will put all things where they should be.
 Until then we have a mission.
-And that is to live as individuals that belong to God's kingdom, and as citizens in a heavenly earth .… We are like a candle that gives light, reminding others that there is a loving God in heaven who cares about the unjust and that this brutality, corruption, and arrogance, no matter how long it lasts on earth, it is temporary, and limited in time because there is a God who will, in the end, fix everything.
+And that is to live as individuals that belong to God's kingdom, and as citizens in a heavenly earth … We are like a candle that gives light, reminding others that there is a loving God in heaven who cares about the unjust and that this brutality, corruption, and arrogance, no matter how long it lasts on earth, it is temporary and limited in time because there is a God who will, in the end, fix everything.

-Yea, Lord, we greet thee, born this happy morning;
+Yea, Lord, we greet thee,

-Jesus, to thee be all glory giv'n;
+Jesus, to Thee be all glory giv'n;

-Word of the Father, now in flesh appearing;
+Word of the Father,

 O come, let us adore him,